sorhawell/extendrpar/README.md

     child_1: has sent request to main
     main: recieved following msg call from a child: {print('R is working for thread_1 '); as.character(2+2)}
-    main: will execute latest recieved a message in R session
+    main: will execute latest recieved message in R session
     child_2: also tries make call with child_phone but will wait

     [1] "R is working for thread_1\n"